d4n3sh/thedaneshproject/content/posts/2009-01-17-how-to-install-gscrot-screenshot-tool.md

 I'll walk you through the process of installing GScrot on Ubuntu 8.10.
 I'm more of a command line guy so if you need a GUI version [look here][3].

 Create a new apt-repository source file.
-I'll call itÂ  gscrot.list and place it in the &#8220;/etc/apt/source.list.d/&#8221; directory.
+I'll call itÂ  gscrot.list and place it in the "/etc/apt/source.list.d/" directory.

 Add the following lines to the /etc/apt/source.list.d/gscrot.list file you just created.

 `deb http://ppa.launchpad.net/gscrot/ubuntu intrepid main<br />
 deb-src http://ppa.launchpad.net/gscrot/ubuntu intrepid main`

-Next, run &#8220;apt-get update&#8221; to update the apt-repository database.
+Next, run "apt-get update" to update the apt-repository database.

 `root@python:/etc/apt/sources.list.d# apt-get update`

-Run &#8220;apt-get install gscrot&#8221; to download and install GScrot.
+Run "apt-get install gscrot" to download and install GScrot.

 `root@python:/etc/apt/sources.list.d# apt-get install gscrot`